astpierre/dev-config/README.md

 # dev-config
-development environment configurations for Ubuntu 18.10 (or similar)
 The purpose of this repository is to provide a user a collection of steps to configure their development environment.
 Feel free to copy and/or use any/all of this!

 # Update OS and existing SW